dougeby/IntuneDocs/intune/app-sdk-ios.md

 ### Are all of the APIs addressable through native Swift or the Objective-C and Swift interoperability?

-The Intune MAM SDK APIs are in Objective-C only and do not support **native** Swift.
+The Intune App SDK APIs are in Objective-C only and do not support **native** Swift.
 Swift interoperability with Objective-C is required.

 ### Do all users of my application need to be registered with the APP-WE service?

-No. In fact, only work or school accounts should be registered with the Intune MAM SDK.
+No. In fact, only work or school accounts should be registered with the Intune App SDK.
 Apps are responsible for determining if an account is used in a work or school context.

 ### What about users that have already signed in to the application?
 Do they need to be enrolled?